-- 1. Check in and out times must be limited to the hours between 7:00 AM and 9:00PM.
-If Scouts cannot return before this time, parents should bring them back to camp the next morning. - While we will assist in locating Scouts for checkout in the event of an emergency, extra staff members is NOT always available to search for a Scout that is leaving camp for personal activities. - 3.
-Scout Leaders should be aware of each Scout's schedule for checkout.
+- 1. Check in and out times must be limited to the hours between 8:15 AM and 9:30PM.
+If Scouts cannot return before this time, parents should bring them back to camp the next morning. - 2.
+While we will assist in locating Scouts for checkout in the event of an emergency, extra staff members are NOT available to search for Scouts who are leaving for non-emergency events. - 3.
+Scouters should be aware of each Scout's schedule for checkout.
 If at night, someone should meet and walk with the returning Scout back to the campsite.
 Camp Horne uses the Buddy System.
 Please review this with Scouts and Scouters prior to arrival. - 4.
 Scouts may only be released to the parent or legal guardian.
 If another person is checking a Scout out from camp, they must be listed on the Scout's Check Out Form (page A7). - 5.
 All Scouts and Scouters must check in and out through the Hulsart Center.
 The person picking up the Scout must sign him out. - 6.
 Any camper who needs to leave for medical purposes must visit and/or inform the Health Officer of the reason.
 If returning, the camper must check in with the Health Officer before returning to his campsite and schedule.

-Units are encouraged to remain in camp through Saturday morning.
+Units are encouraged to remain in camp through the final morning of their session.
 Detailed instructions will be discussed at the Leader's meeting.
-Basic check-out procedures are as follows:
+Basic check-out procedures is as follows: